Football: 100 up for insatiable Cavani as PSG win without Neymar

 PARIS: The injured Neymar was left at home as Edinson Cavani reached a century of goals in Ligue 1 with a brace in Paris Saint-Germain's 5-0 romp away to Angers on Saturday (Nov 4).

-The world's most expensive player sat out the game at the Stade Raymond Kopa with a minor thigh problem picked up in the midweek Champions League win over Anderlecht but he was not missed as PSG went provisionally seven points clear at the top of the table from Monaco.
+The world's most expensive player sat out the game at the Stade Raymond Kopa with a minor thigh problem picked up in the midweek Champions League win over Anderlecht but he was not missed as PSG maintained a four-point lead over Monaco at the summit.

 Kylian Mbappe and Julian Draxler both scored early goals and Cavani netted his 100th in France's top flight on the half-hour mark.

+"For an attacker it is always important to score goals, all the more so when it means you can bring something to your team," said Cavani.
+"I am happy, but I don't think too much about records and statistics.
+I think about giving my best for the my team, that's all."

-A second successive five-goal victory for PSG means they remain unbeaten in all competitions this season, while Angers are still without a win at home.
+A second successive five-goal victory for PSG means they remain unbeaten in all competitions this season, while Angers are still without a home win.

-"I think this performance was on the same level as those at home against Nice (3-0) and Anderlecht (5-0) this week.
-It was along the same lines in terms of our attitude and our mentality," said coach Unai Emery.

-PSG's opener arrived inside five minutes as Mbappe turned in a Dani Alves cross from the right, and it was 2-0 before quarter of an hour had been played.
+Their opener arrived inside five minutes as Mbappe turned in a Dani Alves cross from the right, and it was 2-0 soon after when Alves set up Draxler for a delightful finish.

-Again Alves was the provider with a delightful through ball for Draxler, who beat Mathieu Michel with a clipped first-time finish.

 SELECT CLUB

-The third goal that allowed Cavani to reach his century came at the end of a brilliant move, with Alves finding Adrien Rabiot, who released Mbappe to showcase his lightning pace and set up the Uruguayan to blast home.
+The third goal that allowed Cavani to reach his century came at the end of a brilliant move, with Mbappe showcasing his lightning pace as he set up the Uruguayan to blast home.

 Cavani, signed from Napoli in 2013, reached the landmark on his 145th Ligue 1 appearance and joins a select club in having scored 100 times in two of Europe's big five leagues having also achieved the feat in Serie A.